line/line-sdk-ios-swift/guides/managing-access-tokens.html.md

 description: "Getting user profile and ID Tokens after login with LINE SDK Swift."
 ---

 When you user login with `.profile` permission, you could get a `userProfile` object in the login result.
 This topic was covered in the [Integrating LINE Login Guide][login-guide].
-In this guide, we will discuss on how to identify your user after login, as well as using of [OpenID Connect][open-id] to verify user login in a safer way.
-At last, we will cover on topic of managing the access tokens.
+In this guide, we will discuss how to identify your user after login, as well as using of [OpenID Connect][open-id] to verify user login in a safer way.
+At last, we will cover on the topic of managing the access tokens.

 ## User Profile